Logical Fallacy

 False Cause Fallacy

-Presuming that a real or perceived relationship between things means that one is the cause of the other.
+The false cause fallacy presumes that a real or perceived relationship between things means one is the cause of the other.

 Scenario

-Pointing to a fancy chart, Roger shows how temperatures have been rising over the past few centuries, whilst at the same time the numbers of pirates have been decreasing; thus, pirates cool the world and global warming is a hoax.
+Pointing to a fancy chart, Roger shows how temperatures have been rising over the past few centuries, whilst at the same time the numbers of pirates have been decreasing, thus, pirates cool the world and global warming is a hoax.

 Redressing the Fallacy